-In Data Generator, sorting and filtering of data can be performed on the client or on the server side.
+In dbForge Fusion for SQL Server, data sorting and filtering can be performed on the client or server side.

-If there are not many records in a table, they are all shown in the result grid after retrieving data from a table or after executing the SELECT statement.
-If you want to sort these records or use a filter, the filtering and sorting procedures are performed on the client side and all available records are processed.
+If there are not many records in a table, they are all shown in the result grid after retrieving data from a table or after executing a SELECT statement.
+And if you want to sort these records or use a filter, the filtering and sorting procedures are performed on the client side and all available records are processed.

 When server-side filtering or sorting is performed, the application sends a query that is a modification of the starting query to the server.
 The shortcoming of this way is that server resources are taken, but the benefit is that a user will get a complete result of sorting or filtering.